Kimbal Musk: Jeffrey Epstein connection

 Musk was reported to have dated a woman in Jeffrey Epstein's inner circle, who was the ex-girlfriend of the deceased financier and sex offender.
 Musk was allegedly set up with the woman by Epstein in an attempt to build a connection with the Musk family.
+Musk first began socializing with Epstein in 2012, years after Epstein's 2008 conviction.
+He would later be invited to Epstein's private island in 2013, although there are no records that Musk visited the island.
+According to documents released by the U.S. Department of Justice as part of the Epstein files investigation, Musk is referenced more than 140 times in emails exchanged between Jeffrey Epstein, his associates, and Musk himself.

+Following criticism from artists and attendees of Burning Man over Musk's ties to Epstein, Musk resigned from his board role with the Burning Man Project, a position he had held since 2021.